 Our staff-to-child ratio is 3-1.

 What expenses are involved in the treatment of my child?

 Generally speaking, the treatment fees are usually covered by insurance.
 This includes all therapy, housing, food, laundry, transportation to outside activities (hikes, horseback riding, beach trips, etc.) weekend outings and other day-to-day costs.
 The only daily costs a parent may be responsible for are consumable toiletries (shampoo, conditioner, body wash, face soaps, etc.) and if there is a particularly specialized dietary need or restriction, we will accommodate this need.
 Parents are responsible for the costs of and any all medications that may be needed.

 Besides substance abuse, do you treat co-occurring emotional and behavioral issues?

 Absolutely!
 We believe that for most people substance abuse is most likely a symptom of some other issue or set of issues they have been trying to deal with on their own.
 We work to help them uncover those underlying issues.
 We also work with individuals who do not have substance abuse issues, but need a more intense level of help for their emotional or behavioral struggles.

 Do you develop a personalized treatment plan for each child?

 Yes.
 We work with each child (and their loved ones) individually to find out their specific needs.
-While most folks who come to work with us are likely seeking similar outcomes (sobriety / abstinence from drug use), the path to get them there needs to address the unique set of circumstances that got them where they are.
+While most folks who come to work with us are likely seeking similar outcomes, the path to get them there needs to address the unique set of circumstances that got them where they are.

 What medications do you use to reduce withdrawal and physical discomfort?